BabyRuth Logo

 Red letters drew key attention on a light background.
 The logo was large and occupied a central position.
 A frame in the same shade emphasized the importance of the text, enhancing the visual effect.
 The logo had a news-like element.
 The phrase “Bigger and Better” was associated with future surprises the company had prepared.

-With just one phrase – “Curtiss Candy Company” – the designers indicated the company’s authority and reliability.
+With just one phrase, “Curtiss Candy Company,” the designers conveyed the company’s authority and reliability.
 This suggested to sweet lovers that there was no need for a more refined taste and an interesting combination of ingredients.

 The recommendation texts were conceptually important additions.
-BabyRuth bars not only provide pleasure and evoke a storm of positive emotions but also confirm the high quality and naturalness of the product.
-Caring for the health of potential customers is part of the company’s philosophy.
+BabyRuth bars not only provide pleasure and evoke a storm of positive emotions but also confirm the product’s high quality and naturalness.
+Caring for potential customers’ health is part of the company’s philosophy.

 1929 – 1936